hijiriworld/dynamic-latest-post-in-nav-menu/readme.txt

 == Description ==

-Add Custom Post Type's Dynamic Latest Post and Archive to Nav Menu.
+Add the link to dynamic latest post page, and the Archive page to Nav Menu.

+<strong>Latest</strong>

-'Latest' nav menu create the Link to Latest single post of Custom Post Type.
+The 'Latest' nav menu create the link to latest post page of Custom Post Type.
- (orderby 'menu_order', 'post_date'.)
+( orderby 'menu_order', 'post_date' )

-When the new post is added, 'Latest' nav menu is updated dynamically.
+When the new post is added, the link of 'Latest' is updated dynamically.

+<strong>Archive</strong>

-'Archive' nav menu create the Link to Archive page of Custom Post Type.
+The 'Archive' nav menu create the link to the Archive page of Custom Post Type.

-<a href="https://github.com/hijiriworld/dynamic-latest-post-in-nav-menu">This Plugin published on GitHub.</a>
+This Plugin published on <a href="https://github.com/hijiriworld/dynamic-latest-post-in-nav-menu">GitHub.</a>

 == Installation ==

-1. Upload 'dynamic-latest-post-in-nav-menu' folder to the `/wp-content/plugins/` directory
+1. Upload 'dynamic-latest-post-in-nav-menu' folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the WordPress Nav Menu
+3. Navigate to the 'Menus' menu in WordPress.

 == Screenshots ==